headel/Irais-Data-Analysis-/README.md

 # Irais-Data-Analysis-
 # Dashboard Created using Streamlit

-Here’s a step-by-step process for someone to clone your repository and run the dashboard locally:
+Here’s a step-by-step process for you to clonethis repository and run the dashboard locally:

 1. **Clone the repository**:
     ```sh